bobschrag/token-matcher/README.md

 - Extracting knowledge from free text
 - Standardizing/summarizing conversational input.

-In knowledge acquisition and extraction tasks, we have exploited a sort of bootstrapping process to populate and then refer to named sets (here called "kinds") of allowed instances (strings of one or more tokens) for set-linked variables (here called "+vars").
-Other template variables ("*vars") may be bound to instances apart from reference to any named set, may also be tasked (via annotation) to extend a named set with their binding---even dynamically, during the course of processing a single template.
+The matcher supports two kinds of template matching variables---collectively known as "tm-vars."
+In knowledge acquisition and extraction tasks, we have exploited a sort of bootstrapping process to populate and then refer to named sets (here called "kinds") of allowed instances (strings of one or more tokens) for set-linked tm-vars---"+vars".
+Other tm-vars---"*vars"---may be bound to instances apart from reference to any named set, may also be tasked (via annotation) to extend a named set with their binding---even dynamically, during the course of processing a single template.

-Var annotations also admit raw Clojure expressions used as "restrictions" that qualify would-be-complete or partial var instances or as "actions" evaluated for side effects.
-We wrap restriction or action expressions to make template vars' so-far-matched values (using `nil`, if unmatched) accessible.
+Tm-var annotations also admit raw Clojure expressions used as "restrictions" that qualify would-be-complete or partial tm-var instances or as "actions" evaluated for side effects.
+We wrap restriction or action expressions to make tm-vars' so-far-matched values (using `nil`, if unmatched) accessible.

-We call user- or application-defined "short-hand" functions with var arguments to help define the attributes of annotated vars.
+We call user- or application-defined "short-hand" functions with tm-var arguments to help define the attributes of annotated tm-vars.
 The short-hand functions act like macros whose returned content our parser splices into a match template before processing.

 Template-embedded lists headed by "control" keywords can be nested to turn on or off token matching case sensitivity and to specify